 The SSAP offers an on-campus program in June and an optional internship in July.

 It consists of lectures in English coupled with field trips and intensive French courses.
 During most week-ends, cultural visits and excursions are organized in the South-West of France.

 - The first two weeks are dedicated to culture, agriculture and animal chains in Europe.

-- The last two weeks focus on either crop production and food processing or viticulture and enology.
+- The last two weeks focus on food processing or viticulture and enology.